quepas/ReadingPublications/README.md

 The paper analyses how the penalty of missprediction of indirect branches affects performance of interpreters.
 The penalty occurs when a next branch is incorrectly predicated and it was partially executed up to some point in the instruction pipeline (the longer pipeline, the more time execution time elapsed before the rollback).
-The misprediction penalty is an inherent property of interpreters and virtual machines, because the main function of an interpreter is to execute instructions which requires the jump to the specific implementation of that virtual operation (usually a function as well).
+The misprediction penalty is an inherent property of interpreters and virtual machines, because the main function of an interpreter executes instructions which requires the jump to the specific implementation of that virtual operation (usually a function as well).

 One of the main paper's discussion is the difference between method for interpreting instructions.
-The first method is programmed using a big switch, where the second method uses threaded code (a list of instructions consists of pointers to functions to execute).
+The first method is programmed using a big switch, whereas the second method uses threaded code (a list of instructions consists of pointers to functions to execute).

-The second discussion is about different branch predictors over various interpreters and benchmarks.
+The second discussion is about different branch predictors over various interpreters (Gforth, OCaml, Scheme48, Yap, Perl, Xlips) and benchmarks.
+These predictors are hardware features, and at a time when the article was written,some algorithms could be tested only in CPU simulators: profile-guided, BTB/2, Level 2 (speculative/commited).

 It is worth noticing that since year 2003 the branch prediction methods have improved massiveley.